This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Cut your shallots into matchsticks and dry really well.
-Add to a skillet with oil and fry until nice and golden.
+- Fried Shallots: Cut your shallots into matchsticks and dry really well.
+Add to a skillet with oil and fry until nice and golden.2 shallots, oil

-- To a food processor, add cream cheese, dill, capers and caper brine.
+- Whipped Dill Cream Cheese Spread: To a food processor, add cream cheese, dill, capers and caper brine.
 Process until smooth.
-Add lots of black pepper and adjust to tastes.
+Add lots of black pepper and adjust to taste.8 oz cream cheese, 2-3 tbsp fresh dill, 2 tsp caper brine, ¼ cup capers

-- Cut your baguette in half lengthwise.
-Toast on a grill or oven until you have a nice char on top.
+- Toast the Baguette: Cut your baguette in half lengthwise.
+Toast on a grill or on the stovetop until you have a nice and crispy.1 baguette, olive oil

 Kitchen Cam